T-Fermat integers: Introduction

-Observe that \ref{MainTheoremSingle}, \ref{FermatPrimeRefined}, \ref{PowerOfTwoCongruence}, and\ref{OmegaOneSingle} are dealing with divisors of the form $s=q^\nu$ only.
+Observe that Theorem \ref{MainTheoremSingle} and Corollaries \ref{FermatPrimeRefined}, \ref{PowerOfTwoCongruence}, and \ref{OmegaOneSingle} are dealing with divisors of the form $s=q^\nu$ only.
 Trying to extend these results to the case of arbitrary divisors, we came up with the following ``multidimensional'' generalizations.